uiltjesrups/python-soql-parser/README.md

 # Contributing

 A lot of work remains to be done.
+Practically no SOQL-specific features are supported as of yet.
 If you want to contribute, just open a PR! (and add a test for your new feature)

 ## Setting up locally